foxkit-us/supergameherm/README.md

 * There are very few pure C emulators that aren't crap
 * Lack of good linking support (none of them get this right)

+## WTF is up with the name?
+Our emulator's a herm.
+Deal with it.

 ## Who made this?
 [awilfox](http://github.com/awilfox) and [Elizafox](http://github.com/Elizafox)
 are the principal authors.

-You can find us on [IRC](irc://irc.interlinked.me/supergameherm).
+You can find us on IRC at irc.interlinked.me in #supergameherm.
 Those who act like they're 12 will be promptly given a boot to the head.
 All others are welcome.